Strevia/phants-nomic/readme.md

 ### moderators
 Each moderator will be set as a `collaborator` on the github repo, all other players will be `contributors`.
 Their job is to review and merge in approved amendments.
 There should be a minimum of two moderators.

-### the arbiter
-The arbiter is an impartial non-player who, if need be, can be used for determining ambiguous rules, producing random numbers/results, etc. The arbiter is listed in the **[Players.md](players.md)**.
-Each game should have at least one.

 ## start your own game
 If you'd like to start your own version of this game, you'll need to duplicate this repo into a new one.
 Click the "plus arrow" in the navbar on the right and select "Import Repository".
 Use the url of this repo and call your new repo whatever you like, I suggest using the month-year or a unique name, incase you want to play mutliple times, eg. `nomic-aug2016` or `nomic-emeraldfury`.